davidramiro/broadcast-box/README.md

 The frontend can be configured by passing these URL Parameters.

-- `cinemaMode=true` - Forces the player into cinema mode by adding to end of URL like https://b.siobud.com/myStream?cinemaMode=true

 ## Environment Variables

 The backend can be configured with the following environment variables.